cefet-rj-dal/daltoolboxdp/examples/sampling/bal_subsampling.md

 ## Class Balance: Subsampling

+Random undersampling reduces the majority class by removing examples until the classes are balanced.
+It can mitigate bias toward the majority class but may discard useful information if too aggressive.

 This example shows how to handle class imbalance by applying subsampling (reduce the majority class) on an imbalanced subset of the Iris dataset.

 Prerequisites